Menu

 Assistant Teaching Professor of Italian

-Giuseppe Bruno-Chomin earned a PhD in Italian Studies and graduate certificate in Global Medieval and Renaissance Studies from The University of Pennsylvania.
-His research interests include Early Modern Intellectual History, Mediterranean Studies, Paleography, Religious Studies, Second Language Acquisition and Development, and Translations Studies.
+Giuseppe Bruno-Chomin earned a Ph.D. in Italian Studies and graduate certificate in Global Medieval and Renaissance Studies from The University of Pennsylvania.
+His research interests include Early Modern Intellectual History, Mediterranean Studies, Paleography, Religious Studies, Second Language Acquisition and Development, and Translation Studies.
 Before coming to Penn State, he taught Italian language, literature, and culture at Temple University, St. John’s University, The University of Pennsylvania, and The Curtis Institute of Music.
 At Penn State, he is the current faculty advisor to the Italian Student Society and director of the Todi, Italy Summer Program.

 Publications: